kyoo2023/Pre_Group/README.md

 ---
 ### 3.Github action:
 1.Create athe GitHub Actions workflow in a YAML file (cmake-multi-platform.yml) to achieve Continuous Integration.
-2.Use on section to trigger on every push to the specified branches.
+2.Use "on" to trigger on every push to the main branch.
+3.Use "jobs" to define a single job named build that runs on the latest version of the Ubuntu environment.
+4.Use "Steps" to checkout repository、set up CMake、run tests.

 ## Use this Project
 ### 1.To automate testing